 Your resume is your most important tool when looking for work as is the key to making a good first impression and is your ticket to being invited back for an interview.

-Yet, in our 25 years’ experience recruiting thus far, we still see candidates creating and sending generic resumes, without putting any thought towards tailoring it to the market or job at hand.
+Yet, in our over 25 years’ experience recruiting thus far, we still see candidates creating and sending generic resumes, without putting any thought towards tailoring it to the market or job at hand.

 So, if you find yourself looking for work in Australia or New Zealand, taking the time to format your CV to match local expectations can make all the difference to a prospective employer.